AST Transformation

 Transformation Chain

-PyneCore applies several key transformations to Python code to make it behave like Pine Script:
+PyneCore applies several key transformations to Python code to make it behave like Pine Script, in this order:

 - Import Lifter - Moves function-level imports to module level